 - how you plan to develop your products or services

-- whether you hold any patents, trade marks or design registration
+- whether you hold any intellectual property such as patents, trademarks or design registration

 - the key features and success factors of your industry or sector